-Feverfew, Petadolex (butterbur), and magnesium oxide have all proven effective as migraine preventives in double-blind studies.
+Feverfew, Petadolex (butterbur), and magnesium oxide have all proven effective in double-blind studies as migraine preventives.
 Of these, Petadolex has been the most effective.

-Petadolex, a purified form of the herb butterbur, is made of extracted plant certified by the German Health Authority.
-This herb preparation is used commonly in Europe, and has been found to be successful in preventing migraines in several well-designed blind studies.
-The usual dose is 100 mg per day; many patients require an increase to 150 mg per day (all at once, or in 2 divided doses).
+Petadolex is a purified form of the herb butterbur and is made of extracted plant certified by the German Health Authority.
+The herb preparation is commonly used in Europe, and has been found to be successful in preventing migraines in several well-designed blind studies.
+The usual dose is 100 mg per day, and many increase this to 150 mgdaily (all at once, or in 2 divided doses).
 Earlier concerns about carcinogenesis with this family of herbs have decreased with the use of Petadolex.
+However, there are lingering concerns as to hepatotoxicity.
 Patients have occasionally experienced GI upset or a bad taste in the mouth, but Petadolex is usually well tolerated.
-It is prudent to stop it every 3 months or so.
-Petadolex is available by calling 1-888-301-1084 or through www.petadolex.com or Amazon.com.
+It is prudent to stop it every six months or so.
+Petadolex is available by calling 1-888-301-1084, through www. petadolex.com, or at Amazon.com.

-Magnesium is a naturally occurring mineral that helps many systems in the body to function, especially the muscles and nerves.
-It has been shown that magnesium levels in the brain of migraine patients tend to be lower than normal.
+Magnesium helps many systems in the body to function, especially the muscles and nerves.
+It has been shown that magnesium levels in the brains of migraine patients tend to be lower than normal.
 Magnesium oxide is used as a supplement to maintain adequate magnesium in the body.
-A dose of 400 or 500 mg per day can be used as a preventive; tablets and powder versions are found in most pharmacies.
+A dose of 400 or 500 mg per day can be used as a preventive; tablets are found in most pharmacies.
 However, mild GI side effects may limit use.
-There also are drug interactions that may occur; as always, advise your patients to consult with a physician before taking any supplements.
+There are also drug interactions that may occur; as always, consult your physician.
+There are tablets, as well as powdered versions available.

 Feverfew has been demonstrated to be mildly effective in some patients for prevention of migraine headache.
-Feverfew can cause a mild increased tendency toward bleeding, and should be discontinued 2 weeks prior to any surgery.
+Feverfew can cause a mild increased tendency toward bleeding, and should be discontinued two weeks prior to any surgery.
 The problem with many herbal supplements is quality control.
-The amount of parthenolide (the active ingredient in feverfew) varies widely from farm to farm; certain farms consistently have better quality herbs than others.
-It is available in both capsule and liquid forms.
-The usual dose is 2 capsules each morning.
+The amount of parthenolide (the active ingredient in feverfew) varies widely from farm to farm; certain farms consistently have better quality than others.
+The usual dose is 2 capsules each morning; there is a liquid form available.
 Patients occasionally will be allergic to feverfew, and it should not be used during pregnancy.

-Miscellaneous hers/supplements have been used, particularly vitamin B2.
-CoQ10 and fish oid have also been studied.
-These occationally help, but they are less effective than Petadolex (Table 10).
+Miscellaneous herbs/supplements have been used, particularly vitamin B2.
+CoQ10 and fish oil have also been studied.
+These occasionally help, but are less effective than Petadolex.
+MigreLief has been a reliable combination of magnesium, riboflavin, and feverfew.
+The usual dose is 2 capsules per day, as a preventive.
+Most people order from MigreLief.com.

-Medications: First Line
+Medications: First-Line

-As noted, topiramate is an effective migraine preventive.
-While usually fairly well tolerated, topiramate commonly causes side effects including memory difficulties ("spaciness") and tingling.
+Topiramate is an effective migraine preventive, without the weight gain commonly encountered with the other meds.
+While usually fairly well tolerated, common side effects include memory difficulties ("spaciness"), and tingling.
+In higher doses, topiramate increases the risk for kidney stones.
 Topiramate does decrease appetite, leading to weight loss for some patients.
 This anorexic effect tends to disappear after several months.
-The usual dose is 50 to 100 mg daily, but some patients do well on as little as 25 mg per day.
-The dose may be increased to 300 or 400 mg per day in the absence of significant side effects.
+The usual dose is 50 mg to 100 mg daily, but some do well on as little as 25 mg.
+The dose may be pushed to 300 or 400 mg per day, in the absence of significant side effects.
+Topiramate is primarily used for migraine prevention, but has also been utilized for cluster and tension headache as well.
+Topiramate may cause a metabolic acidosis, with lower bicarbonate levels (and increased chloride).
+The acidosis may lead to the tingling, which sometimes is alleviated by increasing potassium-containing fruits/vegetables (or adding potassium).
+Trokendi XR is an excellent longacting form of topiramate, approved for migraine prophylaxis.